pastel-pickup/METIS_EDA_Project_Proposal/README.md

 # METIS_EDA_Project_Proposal
-This is an Explanatory Data Analysis (EDA) project proposal using MTA turnstile data.
+This is an Explanatory Data Analysis (EDA) project proposal using New York City (NYC) Metropolitan Transportation Authority (MTA) turnstile data.